-Inside the Fascination With Jeffrey Dahmer—and Why Dramatizing His Crimes Has Sparked Controversy - E!
+Monster Murders: Inside the Controversial Fascination With Jeffrey Dahmer - E!
 Online

 The first she heard from an officer was that the suspect in question had been saving body parts.
 "I'm thinking, Is this somebody who works in a morgue?" she recalled.
 "What is this?"

 Edwards told the Associated Press days later, "He seemed so normal.
-He turned from Mr. Right to mister...It was like I was confronting Satan himself."
+He turned from Mr. Right to Mr....It was like I was confronting Satan himself."

 What happened to Jeffrey Dahmer?